 Either way, your home PC or your office LAN becomes part of the ISP’s network.
 The ISP will then connect to a larger network to become part of that network.
 That network will connect to larger networks to create a worldwide communications system.

 Thus, the Internet is nothing more than a network of networks.
-These networks connect computers using a wide variety of technologies, including conventional and high-speed telephone lines, fibre-optic cables, microwave links, wireless technologies and satellite communications.
+These networks connect computers using a wide variety of technologies, including conventional and high-speed telephone lines, fiber-optic cables, microwave links, wireless technologies, and satellite communications.

 Networks are connected by routers.
 A router is a specialized computer that directs traffic on the Internet.
 Since the Internet consists of hundreds of thousands of smaller networks connected to each other, the use of routers is absolutely necessary.

 When you want to visit a particular website, type the address of the site in your web browser.
 The address goes to the nearest router and the router decides where that site is on the Internet.

 The router also determines the most efficient route through all the networks to reach this destination.
 This determination is based on traffic on different parts of the Internet and available connections.

 Networks in a given region can be grouped into a mid-level network.
 Or they may be connected in a wide area network (WAN).
 A WAN covers a larger geographical area than a mid-level network.
 If the website you are looking for is within the same regional network or WAN, the router will send it directly to its destination.